Written By: Attorney Robert Stiberman

-Threats of lawsuits, wage garnishment, and endless calls from creditors can feel overwhelming and scary, but debt relief is available.
+Threats of lawsuits, wage garnishment, and endless calls from creditors can feel overwhelming and scary, but debt relief may be available for West Palm Beach residents.
 When you can’t pay your bills and your debt is growing, filing for bankruptcy may be the best option to create a new path forward, but you shouldn’t try to navigate this process alone.
-At Stiberman Law, you can work with an experienced Chapter 7 bankruptcy lawyer in West Palm Beach who will fight for your best interests and help you move forward into a more secure, confident financial future.FREE CONSULTATION
+At Stiberman Law, you can work with Robert Stiberman, an experienced Chapter 7 bankruptcy lawyer in West Palm Beach who will fight for your best interests and help you move forward into a more secure, confident financial future.FREE CONSULTATION

-A bankruptcy trustee is assigned to your case, and they will assess your personal property and gather your nonexempt valuable assets, such as a second vehicle or money in a savings account.
-They will sell off those assets to pay off as much of your debt as possible, and after this is complete, any eligible, unsecured debt that is not paid is discharged by the bankruptcy court.
+A bankruptcy trustee, that handles cases in the West Palm Beach Division will be assigned to your case, and will assess your personal property and gather your nonexempt valuable assets, such as a second vehicle or money in a savings account.
+The trustee may seek to sell off those assets to pay off as much of your debt as possible, and after this is complete, any eligible, unsecured debt that is not paid is discharged by the bankruptcy court.
 This means you are no longer responsible for paying these debts and creditors can no longer attempt to collect.
 From start to finish, the process takes between three and six months.

 The following types of unsecured debts can be discharged during Chapter 7 bankruptcy:

 These types of debt are not eligible for a bankruptcy discharge:

 A Chapter 7 bankruptcy attorney from Stiberman Law will fight to have as much of your debt eliminated as possible to ensure you’re starting over with a clean slate and a secure future.

 Chapter 7 bankruptcy is specifically designed for people with little to no extra income to repay creditors to get out from under the crushing weight of debt.